Ireland

 Equality and Family Leaves (Miscellaneous Provisions) Bill

-Impact date: Further updates are awaited On 15 January 2025, the Department of Children, Equality, Disability, Integration and Youth published the General Scheme proposing amendments to a variety of Employment Equality Acts.
+On 15 January 2025, the Department of Children, Equality, Disability, Integration and Youth published the General Scheme proposing amendments to a variety of Employment Equality Acts.
 Examples of the proposed amendments include:

-• Insertion of pay transparency obligations under the EU Pay Transparency Directive
+• insertion of pay transparency obligations under the EU Pay Transparency Directive

-• Increased time limits for redress and increased redress amounts
+• increased time limits for redress and increased redress amounts

-• Removing the differential rates of pay for disabled persons
+• removing the differential rates of pay for disabled persons

-• Extending the jurisdiction of the WRC to include claims of prohibited conduct occurring at the point of entry to licensed premises
+• extending the jurisdiction of the WRC to include claims of prohibited conduct occurring at the point of entry to licensed premises

 Employer implications/action needed No action required currently, but employers should monitor the progress of the Bill.

 Employer risk Should the amendments be passed, increased time limits and caps on redress will likely increase the number of claims brought to the WRC.
-The movement of jurisdiction from the District Court to the WRC for claims under the Equal Status Act 2000 in relation to licensed premises will likely also increase the number of claims brought, as the WRC process is more affordable and more claimant-friendly.
+The movement of jurisdiction from the District Court to the WRC for claims under the Equal Status Act 2000 in relation to licensed premises will likely also increase the number of claims brought, as the WRC process is more affordable and more claimant friendly.

 Link The link to the General Scheme of the Equality (Miscellaneous Provisions) Bill 2024 can be found here.
+The report on pre-legislative scrutiny can be found here.

 Back to top ↑